2026 Players Championship longshot picks, odds, PGA props: This golf parlay could return $70,000

 The PGA Tour's flagship event begins on Thursday with the 2026 Players Championship from TPC at Sawgrass.
 The unofficial fifth major makes for the perfect time to create a golf parlay, or if you're bold, forming a PGA longshot parlay.
 Players Championship picks for it could involve finishing positions, head-to-head matchups or winning score.
 Picking the winner could also factor into a 2026 Players Championship parlay, with Scottie Scheffler and Rory McIlroy each winning two of the last six editions of this event.

-They are the favorites in the latest Players Championship odds with Scheffler at +480 and McIlroy at +1600.
+They are the favorites in the latest Players Championship odds with Scheffler at +480 and McIlroy at +1600 alongside Collin Morikawa .
 Tom Hoge is someone who shouldn't be overlooked with a pair of top-3 finishes over his last three starts at TPC at Sawgrass.
 Your golf longshot parlay could bet on him to notch another top 5 at +3500 PGA odds.
 Before making any 2026 Players Championship picks or golf parlays, you need to see this PGA Tour parlay from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, has been red-hot since the PGA Tour resumed in June 2020.
 In fact, the model is up over $8,000 on its best bets since the restart, nailing tournament after tournament.